-As well as campaigning on asylum issues and awareness-raising, BEACON has three projects:
+As well as campaigning and raising awareness about asylum issues, BEACON has four projects:

 McKenzie Friends are trained volunteers who provide moral support and informed help for those, without access to legal representation, appealing against asylum decisions at Phoenix House, the Asylum Hearings Centre at Thornbury, or wishing to make a fresh claim.

-CHAT (Care and Hospitality at Thornbury) volunteers offer a warm welcome and simple refreshments to asylum seekers waiting for their appeals to start at Phoenix House.
-They also run English conversation classes at Thornbury Methodist Church.
+CHAT Phoenix House volunteers offer a warm welcome, simple refreshments and signposting to asylum seekers waiting for their appeals to start at Phoenix House Immigration and Asylum Tribunal Hearing Centre.

 Hosting offers short, medium and sometimes longer-term accommodation, within the homes of volunteer hosts, to asylum seekers who are destitute or who have critical housing needs.